Or maybe you got one of our special Easter Fairy Egg Kits!

 Now that you have everything, let's get started!

-But since pictures are worth so much more than words, here are some close-ups of several of our fairies.
+Finally, since pictures are worth so much more than words, here are some close-ups of several of our fairies, built over many sessions using several different methods.

 Please, let us know in the comments how your fairies turned out.
 We'd love to hear from you!